Royal Ivey: Coaching career

 On September 29, 2014, Ivey was named an assistant coach for the Oklahoma City Blue of the NBA Development League for the 2014–15 season, effectively ending his 10-year playing career.

 On July 1, 2016, Ivey was elevated from a player development assistant with the Blue to an assistant coach with the Oklahoma City Thunder.

 On June 7, 2018, Ivey joined the New York Knicks as an assistant coach to David Fizdale.
 Ivey remained with the Knicks after Fizdale's firing and served under interim head coach Mike Miller.

 On November 11, 2020, the Brooklyn Nets hired Ivey as an assistant coach under Steve Nash.

+On July 3, 2023, Ivey was hired by the Houston Rockets as an assistant coach.